CzarnyPawel/Czasomierz/README.md

 #### Technologies used:

-• Programming language: Python 3.10
+##### Programming language: Python 3.10

-• The project is mainly based on functionalities provided by the Django framework:
+##### The project is mainly based on functionalities provided by the Django framework:

-◦ Authorization and authentication modules: login, logout, LoginRequiredMixin, UserPassesTestMixin, ◦ Database query support: Q,
+* Authorization and authentication modules: login, logout, LoginRequiredMixin, UserPassesTestMixin,
+* Database query support: Q,
-◦ HTTP response support: HttpResponseRedirect,
+* HTTP response support: HttpResponseRedirect,
-◦ Redirection shortcuts: redirect,
+* Redirection shortcuts: redirect,
-◦ View classes: View, TemplateView, CreateView, UpdateView, ListView, DeleteView, FormView, ◦ URL support: reverse_lazy, reverse.
+* View classes: View, TemplateView, CreateView, UpdateView, ListView, DeleteView, FormView,
+* URL support: reverse_lazy, reverse.

+##### Forms

-• Forms – the project uses forms that have been adapted to the requirements of a given view by overwriting individual fields and using appropriate labels or widgets.
+The project uses forms that have been adapted to the requirements of a given view by overwriting individual fields and using appropriate labels or widgets.

-• The following models were used in the project:
+##### The following models were used in the project:

-◦ User: overwritten with its own model inheriting from AbstractUser.
-As a result, the settings in the settings.py file have also been updated to indicate to Django what default model the added entry should use (AUTH_USER_MODEL), ◦ WorkLog: a model supporting the work time registration module in the project.
+1. User: overwritten with its own model inheriting from AbstractUser.
+As a result, the settings in the settings.py file have also been updated to indicate to Django what default model the added entry should use (AUTH_USER_MODEL),
+2. WorkLog: a model supporting the work time registration module in the project.
 Supports attributes such as:

-▪ start_time: contains the date and time of starting work, ▪ end_time: contains the date and time when the work ended, ▪ tasks: description of completed tasks, used when recording the end of working time, ▪ state: activity status of the work log, by default it has the status True.
-The status is changed to False when you submit an application for no event or correction of working time, ▪ name: log name.
-By default, it is assigned the value "Working time registration" ▪ employee: user assignment with cascade deletion.
+* start_time: contains the date and time of starting work,
+* end_time: contains the date and time when the work ended,
+* tasks: description of completed tasks, used when recording the end of working time,
+* state: activity status of the work log, by default it has the status True.
+The status is changed to False when you submit an application for no event or correction of working time,
+* name: log name.
+By default, it is assigned the value "Working time registration"
+* employee: user assignment with cascade deletion.

+3. TeamUser:
-◦ TeamUser: a model connecting the User and Team models with a many-to-many relationship.
-The model has an additional ' role' field that describes the position of a given user within the assigned team.
+   A model connecting the User and Team models with a many-to-many relationship.
+The model has an additional 'role' field that describes the position of a given user within the assigned team.
-◦ Team: a model that supports the following attributes:
+4. Team: a model that supports the following attributes:

-▪ name: name of the team to which the user can be assigned, ▪ description: contains a description of the team.
+* name: name of the team to which the user can be assigned,
+* description: contains a description of the team.

-◦ OffWorkLog: model supporting the leave module in the project.
+5. OffWorkLog: model supporting the leave module in the project.
 Supports attributes such as:

-▪ start_date: contains the start date of the holiday, ▪ end_date: contains the end date of the holiday,
+* start_date: contains the start date of the holiday,
+* end_date: contains the end date of the holiday,
-▪ name: log name.
-By default it is assigned the value "Vacation leave" ▪ status: contains the current status of the leave request, ▪ reason: contains a description in a situation where the acceptor rejects the submitted application, ▪ employee: user assignment with cascading deletion,
+* name: log name.
+By default it is assigned the value "Vacation leave"
+* status: contains the current status of the leave request,
+* reason: contains a description in a situation where the acceptor rejects the submitted application,
-▪ amount_of_leave: assignment to a model with a specific number of leave days in a given year with cascading deletion.
+* employee: user assignment with cascading deletion, *amount_of_leave: assignment to a model with a specific number of leave days in a given year with cascading deletion.

-◦ AmountOfLeave: a model that handles the number of vacation days allocated to a given user in a given year.
+6. AmountOfLeave: a model that handles the number of vacation days allocated to a given user in a given year.
 Supports attributes such as:
-▪ year: contains the year to which the number of vacation days is assigned, ▪ days_to_use: contains the number of vacation days that the user can use, ▪ employee: user assignment with cascade deletion.
+* year: contains the year to which the number of vacation days is assigned,
+* days_to_use: contains the number of vacation days that the user can use,
+* employee: user assignment with cascade deletion.
-◦ UsedDays: a model that handles the number of days used by an employee.
+7. UsedDays: a model that handles the number of days used by an employee.
 Supports the following attributes:
-▪ used_days: number of days used,
+* used_days: number of days used,
-▪ employee: user assignment with cascade deletion.
+* employee: user assignment with cascade deletion.

-• Date and time support.
+##### Date and time support

 Used datetime and timedelta libraries for date and time manipulation.

+##### Email handling

-• Email handling: EmailMultiAlternatives was used to send emails from the system.
+EmailMultiAlternatives was used to send emails from the system.

+##### Calendar

-• Calendar: using the Poland class from the workalendar.europe library to handle non-working days specific to Poland.
+Using the Poland class from the workalendar.europe library to handle non-working days specific to Poland.

 #### 2. Installation instructions